B2B Sales Strategy27 min read

 • Profile changes like new titles, certifications, skills, or headline updates

 The challenge with LinkedIn is that conversations happen slower and signals can be subtle.
-A VP quietly liking three posts about sales automation over two weeks is a signal, but you'd miss it without systematic monitoring.
+A VP quietly liking three posts about sales automation over two weeks is a signal, but you would miss it without systematic monitoring.

 X (Twitter) Signals

 X is faster, more public, and more unfiltered.
-Buyers say things on X they'd never post on LinkedIn:
+Buyers say things on X they would never post on LinkedIn:

 • Direct complaints about tools, processes, or vendors